Schrödinger's Player Character

 - In Mega Man ZX, your plot only includes either Vent or Aile.

 - Advent continues this; if you play as Grey, you meet Aile and she saved the world in the previous game, and if you play as Ashe, you meet Vent and he saved the world, but you never meet the other two characters.
-However, in Ashe's game it's hinted at one point that Grey still went through his intro stage, and a picture of both Vent and Aile is seen at one point in both stories, but otherwise the other characters never appear.
+However, in Ashe's game it's hinted at one point that Grey still went through his intro stage, and when in Grey's game you can see the remains of Ashe's intro boss in the background of the Oil Fields implying she went through her intro stage too, and a picture of both Vent and Aile is seen at one point in both stories, but otherwise the other characters never appear.

 - The Mega Man X series had this for a while.
 From the numbered mainstream games: